This video explores the integral role horses played in Nez Perce history and how they relate to the tribe’s culture today.

 Native Languages of Americas provides information about the original inhabitants of Oregon and includes a map of where they were located.

 The Northwest Portland Area Health Board provides history and geographical information for the nine tribes that make up its membership.
+Click on the "Members" tab on the upper tool bar.

 The Cow Creek Band of Umpqua Tribe of Indians provides information about Oregon tribes and a list of links to their websites, plus information about natural resources, economic development and tribal government for the Cow Creek Band.